traefik/traefik-helm-chart/EXAMPLES.md

 ## Publish Traefik Dashboard in Rancher UI

-To expose the dashboard with rancher UI some paths modifications are required.
+To expose the dashboard with the Rancher UI some path modifications are required.
-`basePath` needs to be changed and a `Middleware` needs to be used to URL rewriting.
+`basePath` needs to be changed and a `Middleware` needs to be used for URL rewriting.

 ```yaml
 # Configure the basePath